accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/17.8/index.md

 ---
-title: For each telecoms web application, is the identification of the person initiating a call accessible?
+title: For each telecommunication web application, is it possible to identify the person initiating a call?
 ---